 General preparation and test-taking tips

 BCG and Pymetrics did not reinvent the wheel.
+Many firms are using this assessment now (Pymetrics games jp morgan, Pymetrics games bain, etc.).
 In fact, most games included in the 2nd part of the assessment are very similar to popular cognitive and brain training apps.

 The user interface is easy to navigate and kept very light.
 While BCG is adamant that no prior knowledge is needed, you can still get an edge over other candidates by becoming familiar with this type of assessment.